jfrog/documentation/jfrog-applications/ide/jfrog-security-in-your-ide/visual-studio-code/install-the-jfrog-vscode-extension.md

-# Install Xray in VS Code
+# Install the JFrog VS Code Extension

 The extension is available to install from the VS Code extensions marketplace.
 After installing the JFrog extension tab will appear in the activity bar.&#x20;